Black Sunday (1977 film): Production

-Evans helped secure the unprecedented cooperation of the National Football League and the production was allowed to film at Super Bowl X on January 18, 1976 and shoot extensive footage with the principal actors for the film's final half hour as the Pittsburgh Steelers beat the Dallas Cowboys 21–17.
+Evans helped secure the unprecedented cooperation of the National Football League, and the production was allowed to film at Super Bowl X on January 18, 1976, and shoot extensive footage with the principal actors for the film's final half hour as the Pittsburgh Steelers beat the Dallas Cowboys 21–17.
 The production returned to the Miami Orange Bowl on January 29, 1976, to film the final moments of the pursuit, as the blimp crashes into the stadium.
 A mockup nose section of the blimp was recreated.
 The thousands of extras needed for this footage, which obviously could not be shot during the real Super Bowl, were instead provided by the United Way charity, in exchange for Frankenheimer directing a promotional film for them, narrated by Shaw.
 Members of the Miami Dolphins were hired and outfitted with Cowboys and Steelers uniforms to appear in the footage as well.
 During filming of the chaotic scenes of panic as the blimp descends into the crowds, Dolphins player Barry Hill fell and injured himself, requiring a splint and a bandage on his right hand.

 Blimps

 Goodyear granted the film use of all three of its U.S.-based blimps for Black Sunday.
 The blimps were flown by company pilots Nick Nicolary and Corky Belanger Sr., among the five pilots who were involved in the production.
-The landing and hijacking scenes were photographed at the Goodyear blimp base in Carson, California with the Columbia (N4A).
-A short scene was filmed at the Spring, Texas base with the America (N10A).
-The extensive Miami Super Bowl scenes were filmed with the noticeably smaller blimp Mayflower (N1A), which was then based on Watson Island across the Port of Miami.
-While Goodyear allowed the use of their airship fleet in the film, they did not allow the "Goodyear Wingfoot" logo (prominently featured on the sides of the blimp) to be used in any advertising or the poster for the film.
-Thus, the words "Super Bowl" are featured in place of the logo on the blimp in all advertising collateral.
+The landing and hijacking scenes were filmed at Goodyear's blimp base along Interstate 405 in Carson, California, with the Columbia (N4A).
+The America (N10A) appeared in a short scene filmed at the Goodyear base at Spring, Texas.
+The extensive Miami Super Bowl scenes were shot with the blimp Mayflower (N1A), which was of a different design and is noticeably smaller than the Columbia and America.
+The Mayflower was then based on Watson Island across the Port of Miami.
+While Goodyear allowed the use of their airship fleet in the film, they did not allow the "Goodyear Wingfoot" logo (prominently featured on the sides of the blimp) to be used in any advertising or movie posters.
+Thus, the words "Super Bowl" are featured in place of the logo on the blimp in all advertising for the film.

 Music

-The film's score was composed by John Williams.
+The film's score was composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
 In January 2010, Film Score Monthly issued a limited edition of 10,000 copies of the previously unreleased soundtrack, remixed from the original masters.